 InnovCare project can be classified within the so-called social innovation.
-As part of it, InnovCare project is said to provide information, knowledge, organisational models, services and social-entrepreneurial models that can tackle social challenges such as unemployment, ageing, social exclusion and social and environmental sustainability.
+As part of it, InnovCare project is said to provide information, knowledge, organizational models, services and social-entrepreneurial models that can tackle social challenges such as unemployment, ageing, social exclusion and social and environmental sustainability.
 From a societal point of view, InnovCare is a very promising and hopeful solution that can bring such improvements to or society, especially to the older adults, their relatives, friends and all the carers that will utilise it.

 This deliverable stands for "D5.5.
-Guidelines" and, in this first version aims at outlining the expected social impact of InnovCare project by mean of a Societal Canvas.
-As planned this D5.5 InnovCare Guidelines deliverable will have a second version which will employ this content as the base and will add all data gathered from partners, external drivers and enduser pilots will be used for creating the guidelines to maximize the impact of InnovCare project.
+Guidelines" aims at outlining the expected social impact of InnovCare project by mean of a Societal Canvas.
+As planned this D5.5 InnovCare Guidelines deliverable second version has been expanded with a section describing the collectives from the different partners, as well as the guidelines for InnovCare.
 Taking this into account, this deliverable aims at reaching professional and non-professional carers that will have a better and in-depth understanding of how to perform and how to get the utmost benefits from its usage.